aspx003/sql-react-employee-mgmt-webapp/README.md

 Need to have MySQL installed in order to run.

-Change the password, user and database in the index.js file inside the client.
+Change the password, user and database in the index.js file inside the backend.